-The following types of activities can be applied for under the proposed permitting program.
+The following types of activities are eligible for consideration for under the proposed permitting program.
 All eligible activities are not appropriate for all eligible beaches.
 Every proposed project will be evaluated individually using place-based criteria to assess potential impacts and determine if it is appropriate to the proposed location and to ensure that it falls within the scope and limitations of the Final Programmatic Environmental Assessment and Finding of No Significant Impact published for the program.
 All activities are limited such that the equilibrium toe of the restored beach remains within the historical extent of the beach.
+Factors considered by OCCL in determining whether a proposed activity may be appropriate for an individual location are listed on page 6 of this document.